Coins of the Cypriot pound: Decimal cents

+For table standards, see the coin specification table.

 The last 20 cent coin has a different reverse side than the one shown above.
 Specifically, it shows the head of Cypriot philosopher Zeno of Citium.

 When brand new, the first five coins (1, 2, 5, 10, and 20 cent) have exactly the same bright golden colour and they do not differ as shown on the table above.
 The 50 cent coin has a rounded heptagonal shape and has a bright silver colour.